Skip to main content

 Apprenticeships in planning

 There are two options to study town planning while employed as an apprentice in an assistant role.
-The Town Planning Technical Support Diploma is an entry-level college route for school leavers.
-A Degree Apprenticeship is a professional route through a series of university level modules.
+The Town Planning Assistant Apprenticeship is an entry-level college route for school leavers.
+A Degree Apprenticeship is a professional route through a series of university-level modules.
 Both options are currently available through employers in England.